 Love on the Internet – People are looking for life-long relationships in the most peculiar places.
 There’s the favorite haunt – the hotel.
 Here, the optimists imagine they’re going to meet a partner who never drinks or swears, apparently having accidentally stumbled into the hotel while seeking directions to the nearest church.

-Then there’s the personal column in the newspaper where highly attractive, talented, and desirable people who have tired of the attention and adulation they get from people who know them, are seeking to bring sunshine into the lives of the people who don’t.
+Then there’s the personal column in the newspaper that was highly attractive, talented.
+And desirable people who have tired of the attention and adulation they get from people who know them.
+Are seeking to bring sunshine into the lives of the people who don’t.

 And, of course, the latest meeting place is the Internet.
 It seems that while unable to connect with the people who see them every day, internet enthusiasts are convinced they can connect with those they can’t.

 Mind you, it’s a lot easier to impress when your revelation of character is by writing only.
 All those irritating habits like scratching intimate body parts, loudly honking while blowing your nose, counting out five dollars’ worth of coins at the grocery checkout, and fighting with the waiter over the doneness of your meal, are all yet to be discovered.